Ryan Lochte: Sponsorships

 In January 2017, active-wear maker TYR Sport, Inc. signed Lochte to his first major professional swimming sponsorship deal since the Lochtegate scandal.

 In November 2019, Lochte revealed to Alex Rodriguez on an episode of CNBC's Back In The Game that he once made "well over $1 million" a year and also earned $75,000 from a single sponsor.
 However, he also stated to Rodriguez that his scandals – which resulted in his suspension and losing his sponsors – and lavish spending resulted in him suffering significant financial losses.
 He was forced to sell his 4200 sqft home and now resides in a 1800 sqft apartment.
 He also estimated that he had only about $20,000 in savings.

 Protests

 In July 2021, Lochte spoke about his stance not supporting protests at athletic events in advance of the 2020 Summer Olympics.
 This reiterated sentiments Lochte shared concerning the safety and security of individuals after protesters targeting him stormed the stage during one of his performances on the television show Dancing with the Stars in September 2016.

 Marriage and fatherhood

 During the 2016 Summer Olympics, Lochte revealed that he was in a relationship with Playboy Playmate of the Month for July 2015 Kayla Rae Reid, whom he first got in touch with via Instagram.
 They became engaged in October 2016, and were married in an at-home civil ceremony in January 2018.
 The couple have three children together.
 In March 2025, Kayla filed for divorce from Lochte.

+Selling his medals

+Ryan Lochte has sold nine of his 12 Olympic medals.
+In 2022, he sold his six bronze and silver medals for $166,000.
+In 2026, Lochte auctioned off three more medals through Goldin Auctions, bringing in $385,520.
+The three additional medals were three Olympic gold medals he won in relay events: 4×200 m freestyle relay from Athens in 2004; 4×200 m freestyle relay from Beijing 2008 and his 4×200 m freestyle relay from Rio 2016.